Unit Name: | 101st Amphibious Reconnaissance Battalion |

 Colours Label: | --> |

-The 101st Amphibious Reconnaissance Battalion, known as the Sea Dragon Frogmen; not to be confused with other frogman unit within the ROC Armed Forces which is the Amphibious Reconnaissance and Patrol Unit of the Republic of China Marine Corps, is a SCUBA trained combat swimming & diving as well as underwater demolitions focused special operations forces of the Republic of China Army.
+The 101st Amphibious Reconnaissance Battalion, known as the Sea Dragon Frogmen is special operations forces of the Republic of China Army (ROCA); not to be confused with other commando frogman unit within the ROC Armed Forces which is the Amphibious Reconnaissance and Patrol Unit (ARP) of the Republic of China Marine Corps (ROCMC), is a scuba diving trained commando frogman as well as amphibious reconnaissance, clandestine operation, commando style raids, irregular warfare, ISTAR, long-range penetration, special operations, special reconnaissance, and underwater demolition focused special warfare of the ROCA.

-The 101st Amphibious Reconnaissance Battalion was founded in 1949 with American assistance as a special purpose coastal surveillance, infiltration, and covert operations unit.[1]
+The 101st Amphibious Reconnaissance Battalion was founded in 1949 with American assistance as a special purpose coastal surveillance, infiltration, and clandestine operations unit.[1]

 Unit members received a pay raise in 2017.[2]